dgroomes/vscode-playground/README.md

 * [x] DONE Get a dev container working
 * [x] DONE Get a Gradle-based Java program working
-* [ ] IN PROGRESS Get a Go program working
+* [x] DONE Get a Go program working
-  * IN PROGRESS First, get the Go toolchain installed in the dev container.
+  * DONE First, get the Go toolchain installed in the dev container.
 I need to figure learn about dev container "features".
-  * Write the program.
+  * DONE Write the program.
 * [ ] Get a Python program working (which build tool?)
 * [ ] Get an NPM-based TypeScript program working
 * [x] DONE (It's a bit awkward, but I think that's just the nature of having a split-brain editor/IDE.
 If some of the IDE